 The 3-Bed House: Short-Term Letting Loses Money After Costs

-At a median sale price of $890,000, a Long Island 3-bed house generates $35,827 in gross short-term rental revenue at the market-median occupancy of 40%, versus $32,821 in annual rent under a long-term lease.
+At a median sale price of $890,000, a Long Island 3-bed house generates about $36,000 in gross short-term rental revenue at the market-median occupancy of 40%, versus about $33,000 in annual rent under a long-term rental.
 The table below lays out the full self-managed cost stack for each strategy.
 Every figure assumes the investor handles bookings, cleaning coordination, and tenant screening themselves; professional management is modelled separately later.

 |---|---|---|